Haoming9810/CSS143B-2020Fall/homework/homework_3/problem_2.md

 ## Linked List

-All the following problems are assuming SingleLinkedList *using a dummy node*.
+All the following problems are assuming SingleLinkedList is *using a dummy node*.

 ### 1. (10pt) Implement a copy constructor for SingleLinkedList
 A [copy constructor](https://www.baeldung.com/java-copy-constructor) initializes a list by making an identical copy of the values in all the nodes in the given list.